 Use this shortened version in your LinkedIn post to make your post look more polished and professional.

-Method 3: Using Anchor Text (Workaround for LinkedIn’s Limitations)
+Method 3: Using Anchor Text (Workaround for the can you embed links in LinkedIn posts limitations)

 Since LinkedIn does not allow direct anchor text links (descriptive text linked to a URL), the best workaround is to include a clear call to action along with the link.
 Here's an example: